royalapplications/docs/src/r2021/scripting/server/Get-RoyalServerModule.md

 ```

 ### CommonParameters

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

-### RoyalServer.Powershell.RoyalServerConfig
+### -RoyalServerConfig : RoyalServer.Powershell.RoyalServerConfig

 The configuration needed to talk to Royal Server.
-Use New-RoyalServerConfig to specify this.
+Use `New-RoyalServerConfig` to specify this.

 ## OUTPUTS

+### RoyalServer.PowerShell.RoyalServerPowerShellResponse

+For information on how to work with a `RoyalServerPowerShellResponse` look [here](./index.html#working-with-royal-server-responses).

 ## NOTES